How to Clean Soot Inside Your Home After a Fire

 Vacuum Loose Particles

 Depending on the material and surface, you will need to use a different cleaning method to ensure effective work.
 Regardless of the type, the one thing you can do for any surface is start cleaning by vacuuming up loose soot particles.
 However, it is important to use not just any vacuum, but one that has a HEPA filter.
 This filter will effectively pick up the loose soot without redistributing it back into the air.
+You should also consider using a commercial air scrubber to trap soot particles floating in the air and deodorize the space.

-How to Clean Soot from Walls and Flooring
+How to Remove Soot from Walls

-If your home’s flooring and walls have been damaged by soot, you can either use mild soap/detergent or a combination of tri-sodium phosphate and chlorine bleach.
+When cleaning the residual stains, you can either use mild soap/detergent or a combination of tri-sodium phosphate and chlorine bleach.
 If you opt for the latter solution, use the following ratio as a guideline:

 - 1 gallon warm water